mvolkmann/blog/src/elysia.md

 ## Context

 The <a href="https://elysiajs.com/essential/context.html"
-target="_blank">Context</a> object that is passed to routes has many properties and methods.
+target="_blank">Context</a> object that is passed to routes has many properties.

-The most useful methods on the `Context` object related to extracting data from a request are described in the following table.
+The most useful properties on the `Context` object related to extracting data from a request are described in the following table.
 This assumes that the variable `c` holds a `Context` object